0xStation/directory/README.md

 You can now view your GroupOS app at [localhost:3000](http://localhost:3000/) In dev mode, you can view a GraphQL client at [localhost:42069](http://localhost:42069/)

+Note that if this does not work, you may need to run the next app and ponder app in separate terminal tabs.